ipspace/blog/content/posts/2020/05/aws-networking-101.md

 A few speculations first:

 * AWS is using an overlay virtual networking.
-We don't know what encapsulation protocol (GRE, VXLAN, ...) or what control plane they use... but we can be pretty sure it's not a centralized controller or EVPN because those wouldn't scale to AWS size.
+We don't know what encapsulation protocol (GRE, VXLAN, ...) or what control plane they use... but we can be pretty sure it's not a centralized control plane or EVPN because those wouldn't scale to AWS size.
-* We know they do VPC packet forwarding in ingress and egress hypervisors (source: AWS re:Invent videos).
+* We know they do VPC packet processing (checking, forwarding...) in ingress and egress hypervisors (source: AWS re:Invent videos).

 Now for a few hard facts (if you don't trust me [go and test them yourself](https://blog.ipspace.net/2018/10/figuring-out-aws-networking.html)):